 The Project Development Team will be scheduled to meet up to six times, with additional meetings as necessary.
 City staff will strive to find the most suitable time and day of the week to accommodate a majority of the Project Development Team.
 We anticipate the work of the PDT to begin in November 2022 and to conclude by August 2023.

-Staff respectfully request Council's direction and comments in forming PDT to assure the city's communities and stakeholders will be involved in development and implementation of this plan.
+Staff respectfully requests Council's feedback regarding the PDT to assure the city's communities and stakeholders will be involved in development and implementation of this plan.

 STAKEHOLDERS/OUTREACH

 N/A

 FISCAL IMPACT